 Chattahoochee Bend Hiking Trails

-Chattahoochee Bend State Park is a great place for hikers with 12 miles of hiking trails.
+Chattahoochee Bend State Park is a great place for hikers with 15 miles of hiking trails.

-• The 1 mile Flat Rock Trail is a lollipop loop near the entrance of the park.
+• The 1 mile (round-trip) Flat Rock Trail is a lollipop loop near the entrance of the park.

 Hiking Essentials